 Projects

 To apply for acceptance into our program please go here.
-We accept applications each year from August 1st through October 1st.
+We accept applications each year from August 1st until our teams are full, typically by October (max 10 students per project).

 All international projects are approximately two-weeks in duration, including travel.